wp-plugins/wp-currencies/README.txt

 Donate link: https://www.paypal.com/uk/cgi-bin/webscr?cmd=_flow&SESSION=SUJDJhsqyxThi-AbCT2HmIpMmBar3yAXDTYxlcNqruUIneC0_cxfT29SdIq&dispatch=5885d80a13c0db1f8e263663d3faee8d5402c249c5a2cfd4a145d37ec05e9a5e
 Tags: currency, currencies
 Requires at least: 3.6.0
-Tested up to: 3.9.1
+Tested up to: 4.2.1
-Stable tag: 1.1.3
+Stable tag: 1.3.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Bring currency data and updated currency exchange rates into WordPress.
+Currency data and updated currency exchange rates for WordPress.

 == Description ==

-WP Currencies is a WordPress plugin that imports currency data from http://www.openexchangerates.org/ into a WordPress database table.
+WP Currencies is a WordPress plugin that helps you fetch currency data from http://www.openexchangerates.org/.

 The currencies and their exchange rates will be periodically updated at intervals that can be set in WordPress dashboard settings by a WordPress administrator.

-The plugin is intended for developers that want to access currencies data and currency exchange rates from within WordPress without directly using a 3rd party service.
+The plugin is intended for developers that want to access currencies data and currency exchange rates from within WordPress.
 The plugin comes with functions to retrieve currency data and exchange rates as PHP arrays or json objects.
-Furthermore, it extends JSON REST WP API https://wordpress.org/plugins/json-rest-api/ with new routes, and, if you use Advanced Custom Fields https://wordpress.org/plugins/advanced-custom-fields/ WP Currencies will also add a new "Currency" field.
+Furthermore, it extends [JSON REST WP API]( https://wordpress.org/plugins/json-rest-api/) with new routes, and, if you use [Advanced Custom Fields](https://wordpress.org/plugins/advanced-custom-fields/), WP Currencies will also add a new "Currency" field.

+If you use [WPML](http://wpml.org/) and have both [WooCommerce](https://wordpress.org/plugins/woocommerce/) and [WooCommerce MultiLingual] (https://wordpress.org/plugins/woocommerce-multilingual/) installed, you can use this plugin to filter WCML currency rate using [one of their hooks](https://wpml.org/documentation/related-projects/woocommerce-multilingual/multi-currency-support-woocommerce/) and update rates on the fly.

-You will need an API key from http://www.openexchangerates.org/ to pull currency data and make this plugin work properly (either choose the forever free plan or one of their premium subscriptions).
+**Important** - You will need an API key from http://www.openexchangerates.org/ to pull currency data and make this plugin work properly (either choose the forever free plan or one of their premium subscriptions).

-To contribute with bug reports or pull requests, please refer to https://github.com/nekojira/wp-currencies
+To contribute with bug reports or submit pull requests, please refer to [WP Currencies repository on Github](https://github.com/nekojira/wp-currencies), thank you.

 == Installation ==